dravinflores/smdt/documentation/tension.md

 sMDT.data.tension is a module that contains the derived classes of [Station](station.md) and [Record](record.md) for use with the Tension Station.

 This module has two main classes, the Tension object, and the TensionRecord object.
-The Swage object is a Station that holds a list of TensionRecords.
+The Tension object is a Station that holds a list of TensionRecords.

 Tension Station Object
 --------------------
 tension.Tension, the tension station object, does not do much.
 All it really does is inherit from [Station](station.md), where all the interesting code is.

-It also provides the __str__ function for printing the station and all of it's records.
+It also provides the \_\_str\_\_ function for printing the station and all of it's records.

 TensionRecord Object
 ------------------